When friends become toxic then perhaps its time to let them go.

 Who wants to be the only overweight person in a group of friends?
 If your overweight friends begin to shed the pounds and you can’t then you risk being the group’s ‘failure’.
 Nobody wants that.
 Individuals and groups of people who are linked by a common problem will often conspire, consciously or otherwise, to keep one another trapped.
 Progress on the part of one or more of them will bring the risk of being the odd one out or losing those friends altogether.

 Sometimes, when we come across friends because of a problem or an addiction, the problem or addiction is all we have in common.
+I hear this all of the time in those clients who come to me to break their dependencies on alcohol or other drugs.

 Sometimes we may realise that this friend or group of friends is a major reason as to why we’ve failed to come to our senses sooner.

 Sometimes, when these people are conspiring to keep us trapped, we owe it to ourselves to break free – even if means leaving people in trouble.
+Nothing will help them to change until they recognise the need to do so and want to do so.

 Sometimes, just sometimes, showing people that it can be done – that goals can be achieved – is a better way of helping them than staying with them in your mutually destructive dynamic.